-Your first payment will be made on the 1st of the month following your retirement, or the date TPT receives the appropriate forms if later.

-It will cover the period from your date of retirement until the date of the first payment.
+Your first payment will be made shortly after the date your pension was due to start, or the date TPT receives the appropriate forms if later.
+It will cover the period from your retirement date to the day before your next monthly payment date.